Utility Wrap Profiles

 Merging his passion for music and social justice, he founded the non-profit organization, Hip-Hop for the Homeless in Washington, which hosted a two-day festival featuring live performances on day one that the audiences could paid for with donations of clothes, books or anything that could be useful to the homeless.
 On the second day, the festival was for the homeless and they would redistribute the donations, offer haircuts, professional massages, and a warm meal.

-He continued to volunteer, share his love of music and advocate for equity until his passing in 2021, when he lost his battle with COVID-19.
+He continued to volunteer, share his love of music and advocate for justice until 2021, when he sadly passed away from complications due to COVID-19.

 Vivian Hicks and Gladys Buroker